emlun/factorio-replay-timelapse/research-timelapse/README.md

     ```

  2. Start Factorio and start a new game of the `research-timelapse-resource-gen` scenario.
-    The scenario will run for about 53 seconds and then automatically finish.
+    The scenario will run for about 2 minutes and then automatically finish.

  3. Run the [`crop-technology-screenshots.sh`](./crop-technology-screenshots.sh) script: